 - Bob Harper: Pure Burn, Super Strength: Make sure you can make it through Jillian’s 30 Day Shred first before you try this one and I suggest the 20 minute workout first and then build up to the hour long one.
 I have tried other Bob Harper DVDs too and loved them all.

 To make these DVDs as thrifty as possible see if your local library has them available.
 If that doesn’t work you could try asking friends if they have a few perhaps collecting dust.
-But don’t despair just because you can’t find a copy to borrow most of these DVDs are around $10 and that is a lot less than the average price of a gym membership so if you have to purchase them you are still thrifty.
+But don’t despair just because you can’t find a copy to borrow most of these DVDs are relatively inexpensive.

 6. Purchase an inexpensive pedometer